gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 * My Object Oriented Programming (OOP) principles were way rustier than I first thought
 * I needed to get reaquinted with [IntelliJ IDEA](https://www.jetbrains.com/idea/) after over 5 years
-* It was hard to grab others' attention for help AND understand them
+* Although I got many of my questions answered, it was not always easy to understand them
 * I was overwhelmed with all the things I needed to know
 * Documentation could have been improved
 * Is was hard to find an "easy" ticket for me to work on